 Hobbs grew to be a great favorite with the Comanche; was given the daughter of Old Wolf in marriage, became a great chief, fought many hard battles with his savage companions, and at last, four years after, was redeemed by Charles Bent, who paid Old Wolf a small ransom for him at the Fort, where the Indians had come to trade.
 Baptiste, whom the Indians never took a great fancy to because he did not develop into a great warrior, was also ransomed by Bent, his price being only an antiquated mule.

 At Bent’s Fort, Hobbs went out trapping under Kit Carson’s leadership, and they became lifelong friends.
-In a short time, Hobbs earned the reputation of being an excellent mountaineer, trapper, and as an Indian fighter, he was second to none, his education among the Comanche having trained him in all the strategy of the Indians.
+In a short time, Hobbs earned the reputation of being an excellent mountaineer, trapper, and as an Indian fighter, he was second to none, his education among the Comanche having trained him in all the strategies of the Indians.

 After going through the Mexican War with an excellent record, Hobbs wandered about the country, now engaged in mining in old Mexico, then fighting the Apache under the orders of the governor of Chihuahua, and at the end of the campaign going back to the Pacific coast, where he entered into new pursuits.
 Sometimes he was rich, then as poor as one can imagine.
 He returned to old Mexico in time to become an active partisan in the revolt which overthrew the short-lived dynasty of Maximilian and was present at the execution of that unfortunate prince.
 Finally, he retired to the home of his childhood in the States, where he died a few months ago, full of years and honors.

 William F. Cody, “Buffalo Bill,” is one of the famous plainsmen, of later days, after Carson, Bridger, John Smith, Maxwell, and others.
-Perhaps, Kit Carson’s mantle fits more perfectly the shoulders of Cody than those of any other of the great frontiersman’s successors, and he has had some experiences that surpassed anything that fell to their lot.
+Perhaps, Kit Carson’s mantle fits more perfectly the shoulders of Cody than any of the great frontiersman’s successors, and he has had some experiences that surpassed anything that fell to their lot.